Bitrix24 Helpdesk

 Datasets

-To start analyzing data on a dashboard, select a dataset and create a chart based on it.
+To analyze data in a dashboard, select a dataset and create a chart.

-Activity — crm_activity: Contains details about activities in CRM items.
-You can find out which activities are linked to your deals, contacts, or companies, along with their types, deadlines, and responsible users.
+Activity — crm_activity.
+This dataset stores details about activities in CRM items.
+Use it to see which activities are linked to deals, contacts, or companies.
+It also shows activity types, deadlines, and responsible users.

 Activity — crm_activity